 I don’t expect practitioners to scour every reference with the zeal of a pedantic scholar (that’s my job).
 All I want is to make practitioners aware of the different types of information available and how to responsibly use them.
 The most difficult part of creating this site has been going over so much information and trying my best to represent it as genuinely as possible.
 I’m sure that I’ve made mistakes but that’s ok.
 Just as occultism is a living art, so too is scholarship in its way.
 We all learn and discover more through our craft every day.
 This process allows us to apply what we learn in new, thoughtful ways.
 There is no shame in ignorance, only in willful ignorance.

 There is a reason wise sages and teachers are generally depicted as old and gray; this kind of skill takes a long, long time to develop and there are no shortcuts.
 So enjoy it.
 Revel in new discoveries.
 Look forward to learning something new.
 Don’t be afraid to ask questions.
-Continue to seek out that which is hidden with joy and without reservation.
+Continue to seek out that which is hidden with joy and anticipation.